 By gamifying the experience, we wanted to make sure that the attendees got the most out of their conference.
 We included speaker bios and a time schedule as the base of the web app.
 We created a system of codes for users to enter when they completed an event and a confirmation screen to show the staff in order to receive a prize.

 The finished app was separated into four distinct parts with Quests being interactive.
 We included instructions for the users for how Quests worked which they could access at any time.
 It was used by 200+ of our attendees at the conference.
-Thank you Justin for being a great developer and working through the time crunch we had in the months leading up to the event.
+Thank you Justin for being a great developer, redesigning the quests experience, and working through the time crunch we had leading up to the event.